sourcegraph/about/handbook/engineering/search/roadmap.md

   - Save a "composable query" or a query that can added on to the existing search query entered (i.e., improve [search scopes](https://docs.sourcegraph.com/code_search/how-to/scopes)).

 #### 12. Search results redesign
-  - Search Tabs.
-Streaming search allows us to improve the search experience for each of these tabs.
+  - Search Tabs
   - Search results with sidebar
-  - Design refresh includes ability to copy the search result content and more.
+  - Design refresh
-  - more. scope TBD
+  - and more. scope TBD

 #### 13. Diff/commit search performance
-  - Diff/commit search performance works beyond the 50 repository limit [issue](https://github.com/sourcegraph/sourcegraph/issues/6826).
+  - Diff/commit search performance works beyond the 50 repository limit ([issue](https://github.com/sourcegraph/sourcegraph/issues/6826)).
   - Support security use cases which require searching over code history, specifically commits and diffs.

 #### 14. Search input redesign
-  - Reduce business in the search bar.
+  - Reduce business in the search bar
-  - Search Expressions work as expected
+  - Search Expressions are supported
-  - more. scope TBD
+  - and more. scope TBD

 #### 15. Structural search performance
   - Structural search is a good experience for larger-scale code bases and cloud users.